18 November, is celebrated as the day for Remembrance for Road Traffic Victims.

 - Speed breakers should be extended through the entire width of road supported on a proper base.

 - On bridges, speed breakers should not be provided.
-However, accidents prone have bridges or curvey and narrow bridges, either approach must have two speed breakers each.
+However, accidents prone areas which have bridges or curve and narrow bridges, either approach must have two speed breakers each.

 Marking on Speed Breakers

-- Speed breakers should be painted with alternate black and white bands yo give additional visual warning
+- Speed breakers should be painted with alternate black and white bands to give additional visual warning

-- For better night visibility, It is desirable that the markings are in Iuminous paint /luminous strips.
+- For better night visibility, it is desirable that the markings are in luminous paint /luminous stripes.

 - Embedded cat-eyes can also be used to enhance night visibility.